makersacademy/rps-challenge/README.md

 # RPS Challenge

-Now you can play Rock, Paper Scissors on your very own local server!
+Now you can play Rock, Paper, Scissors on your very own local server!

 ## Installation